EXPLAINER: What’s known about Biden catching COVID-19?

 IS HE GETTING TREATMENT?

-Biden is taking Paxlovid, which was authorized in the U.S. regulators late last year.
+Biden is taking Paxlovid, which was authorized in the U.S. late last year.
 In older people and other high-risk patients, the drug was shown to reduce the chances of hospitalization or death from COVID-19.
 The pills work best if taken within five days of the start of symptoms.
 The president’s doctor said Biden’s vaccination status and early treatment with Paxlovid should keep him out of danger.
+Biden has temporarily stopped taking a blood thinner and a cholesterol drug as recommended for patients on Paxlovid.

 WHAT’S THE ISOLATION PLAN?

-Biden will work in isolation until he tests negative, the White House said.
+Biden will work in isolation for at least five days and until he tests negative, the White House said.
 Once he tests negative, he will return to in-person work.
 The White House said it will provide a daily update on the president’s status.

 HOW DOES THE VIRUS AFFECT OLDER PEOPLE?